youni20/web-desktop-spa/submission_text.md

 4.  **Username Switching**: A generic "Logout" button allows users to change their username.

 ### F7: Additional Enhancements (Optional)
-I improved the PWD user experience in two key ways:
+I improved the PWD user experience in three key ways:
+1.  **Window Maximize/Normalize**: I added a "Green" maximize button to the window controls.
+Clicking it expands the window to fill the available desktop space (respecting the Dock and Status Bar), and clicking again restores it to its previous size and position.
-1.  **Window Centering**: New windows are calculated to open exactly in the center of the viewport, rather than at a fixed top-left coordinate.
+2.  **Window Centering**: New windows are calculated to open exactly in the center of the viewport.
-2.  **Spotlight Search**: I integrated a search bar into the status bar.
-Users can type to filter applications and launch them immediately, improving accessibility and navigation speed.
+3.  **Spotlight Search**: I integrated a persistent search bar in the status bar for quick app launching.

 ### F8: Documentation on Code Structure (Optional)
 I have written a detailed explanation of the code structure in the `README.md`, describing the roles of `main.js`, `WindowManager.js`, `Dock.js`, and the individual app classes.
 I also included a Mermaid class diagram to visualize the relationships between these modules.